 Mount Rogers was originally named Balsam Mountain, but the name was changed to honor Virginia’s first state geologist and first president of MIT, William B. Rogers.
 With the peak being the highest in Virginia at 5,729 feet, this is quite an honor.

 One thing that does make this a special hike is the ponies.
 Another co-worker of mine didn’t believe that there were wild ponies here (even with photographic evidence).
 The ponies were originally placed here by the park service in 1974, but are currently maintained by the Wilburn Ridge Pony Association.
 The ponies help protect the area from wildfires by eating grasses and underbrush.
 The Wilburn Ridge Pony Association takes care of their veterinary needs and provides supplements of salt and hay in winter months.
 There are close to 150 ponies, that are separated into three herds – some are in Grayson Highlands State Park, more are in the Scales area of Pine Mountain, and the most are near Rhododendron Gap on the Mount Rogers trail.
 The proceeds from the sale of the ponies at the end of September supports the vet and winter feed costs.
-For further reading, check out the article from Southern States and the Bristol Herald Courier.
+For further reading, check out an article from Southern States.

 The geology of Mount Rogers provides an interesting tale of how things were formed over the years.
 Geologists will be able to see evidence of gneiss, sandstone, rhyolite, and shale on their hike along the trail.
 Radford University has put together a great educational website that shows how the area was formed and the evidence along the way.